This post contains affiliate links. You can see my full disclosure here.

 HOW TO EDIT THIS INVITATION TEMPLATE:

 - Open in any photo editing software.
-PicMonkey or Canva are great options.
+(Canva is a great option).

 - Add text and save new JPG file.